wiicode/cybersecurity-framework/bronze-training/background-boards/board-collaboration.md

 Being able to demonstrate a good level of cyber security is increasingly a key component of supplier and provider contracts, and is already a requirement for many government contracts.

-## What should the Board do?
+# What should the Board do?

-###
-**Build cyber security into every decision**
+###   **Build cyber security into every decision**

-All organisations will have a relationship with at least one other organization, be that the provider of your email service, or the developers of the accounting software you use, through to your traditional procurement supply chain.
-Most organisations will be reliant on multiple relationships.
+All organizations will have a relationship with at least one other organization, be that the provider of your email service, or the developers of the accounting software you use, through to your traditional procurement supply chain.
+Most organizations will be reliant on multiple relationships.
 Each of these relationships will have a level of trust associated with them, normally some form of access to your systems, networks or data.
 There are three key things you therefore need to ensure:

 1. That this access doesn't provide a route for an attacker to gain access to your organization, either through deliberate action or unintentional consequence.
 2. That any partner or supplier is handling any sensitive data appropriately and securely.